I Am Tiger Cake, Hear Me Roar!

 Kiss me tiger cake:

 This pink buttercream iced furry tiger face is cute enough to snuggle with!
 Although I wouldn’t recommend it, unless you like having a face full of icing.
-A fun example of a textured tiger cake in an unlikely color, made for a little birthday girl who loved her pink tiger cake very much.
+A fun example of a textured tiger cake in an unlikely color (using creative piped texture for fur), made for a little birthday girl who loved her pink tiger cake very much.
 Details were made in black fondant, and the cake itself was a vanilla with a raspberry jam filling.